 Learning proper form requires more than simply looking at the exercise on a television or computer screen.
 It will require getting someone else involved and asking whether the form is correct.
 The spotter will notice any potential problems and explain where improvements are necessary.
 When the form is consistently correct, it’s time to get started with additional weight.

-Start with Light Weights
+Start With Light Weights

-Hold on champ!
+Hold on, champ!
 Don’t go for the max weights to impress your friends right away.
 As a beginner, it is important to start with light weights while focusing on getting the form right before working on adding heavier weight.
 The goal of the beginner is learning the form and ensuring that the proper form is maintained during the entire exercise.
 Form a habit of lifting weights correctly.

 Once a habit is formed and the proper form is always observed, it’s time to consider adding more weight.
 Starting with light weights might not seem important, but it will have an impact on the body and will make proper form a habit.

 A spotter can ensure your form is correct.
-Unfortunately, a spotter might not be able to offer much advice about creating a personal routine that meets individual goals.
+Unfortunately, a spotter might not be able to offer much advice about creating a personalized routine that meets individual goals.
 That might be a little more complicated.

 Getting help in motivation and long-term goals is the next part of improving weight training.
 Help comes in a few potential forms, such as a personal trainer, websites, and books.
 The best form of assistance, in the beginning, is a trainer.